GerardoCendejas/AGaVE/README.md

 snakemake -np sample_log.a humanmap/sample_mapped2human.fastq
 ```

-Running the pipeline with a maximum of 8 cores
+Running the pipeline with a maximum of 8 cores:

 ```
 snakemake --cores 8 --use-conda *sample*_log.a humanmap/sample_mapped2human.fastq